hpe-dev-incubator/hpe-dev-portal/content/blog/python-how-to-use-odbc-to-connect-hpe-nonstop-sql-mx.md

 ## Configuring your ODBC

 In order for pyodbc to recognize the ODBC driver and data source to use, it will check with the ODBC Data Source Administrator on your Windows machine.
-Here’s how you can configure a new data source that will use the NonStop SQL/MX ODBC driver.
+Here’s how you can configure a new data source that will use the HPE NonStop SQL/MX ODBC driver.

 1. Search and open the ODBC Data Source Administrator on your machine.
 2. Select the “Add” button to create a new data source.